 If your baby refuses to eat or drink for several feeds in a row, or seems distressed every time they eat, this deserves medical attention.
 Your doctor can help identify whether the problem is food-related or due to another condition.

 Remember that not all tummy troubles are caused by baby food.
-Infections, reflux, constipation, or other medical issues are also common in infants.
-When in doubt, it is always safer to have your baby checked by a pediatrician.
+Infections, reflux, constipation, swallowed air, or other medical issues are also common in infants.
+When in doubt, it is safer to have your baby checked by a pediatrician.

 Conclusion

 If symptoms are severe, persistent, or worrying, check in with your pediatrician.
-Every baby is unique, and their reactions can vary.
-With a bit of observation and a few small adjustments, you can help protect your baby’s delicate digestion and make mealtimes a happier experience for both of you.
+Every baby is unique, and reactions can vary.
+With careful observation and a few small adjustments, you can help protect your baby’s digestion and make mealtimes calmer for both of you.

 Small changes can make a big difference.